 Neil Kristian Scharnick

-Dr. Neil Scharnick (’99) is an Associate Professor of Theatre and serves as coordinator of Carthage’s one-of-a-kind New Play Initiative, commissioning new work by award-winning playwrights and premiering them at Carthage.
-Joining the Theatre faculty at Carthage full-time in 2004, Prof. Scharnick earned his Ph.D. in Theatre & Drama at the University of Wisconsin-Madison in 2015, his M.A. in Theatre from Northwestern University in 2001, and a B.A. in both Religion and Communication & Performing Arts from Carthage in 1999.
+Dr. Neil Scharnick (’99) is an Associate Professor of Theatre and serves as coordinator of Carthage’s acclaimed New Play Initiative, commissioning new work by award-winning playwrights and premiering them at Carthage.
+He also serves as Honors Director for the college.
+Joining the Theatre faculty at Carthage in 2003, Prof. Scharnick earned his Ph.D. in Theatre & Drama at the University of Wisconsin-Madison, his M.A. in Theatre from Northwestern University, and a B.A. in both Religion and Communication & Performing Arts from Carthage.

 He regularly teaches Play Reading & Analysis and the cycle of theatre history courses, in addition to creating and frequently leading the Ensemble & Experimental Acting course.
-Prof. Scharnick directs one production each season, with past Carthage productions including Brian Friel’s “Translations,” Jean-Claude van Itallie’s “The Serpent,” Mohan Rakesh’s “One Day in the Season of Rain” (New Play Initiative), Sarah Ruhl’s “Dead Man’s Cell Phone,” Martin Maguire’s “A Clamour of Rooks” (New Play Initiative, premiered at Smock Alley in Dublin, Ireland), Tom Stoppard’s “Rosencrantz and Guildenstern are Dead,” Caridad Svich’s “The Breath of Stars” (New Play Initiative, presented at CrisisArt Festival, Arezzo, Italy, 2016), John Dryden’s “Marriage à la Mode,” and the musicals “Thoroughly Modern Millie,” “Into the Woods,” and “Flora the Red Menace.”
+Prof. Scharnick directs one production each season, with past Carthage productions including Brian Friel’s “Translations,” Jean-Claude van Itallie’s “The Serpent,” Mohan Rakesh’s “One Day in the Season of Rain” (New Play Initiative), Sarah Ruhl’s “Dead Man’s Cell Phone,” Martin Maguire’s “A Clamour of Rooks” (New Play Initiative, premiered at Smock Alley in Dublin, Ireland), Tom Stoppard’s “Rosencrantz and Guildenstern are Dead,” Caridad Svich’s “The Breath of Stars” (New Play Initiative, presented at CrisisArt Festival, Arezzo, Italy, 2016), “Memento Mori” (New Play Initiative, in collaboration with West End House School of Arts, Killarney), John Dryden’s “Marriage à la Mode,” and the musicals “Thoroughly Modern Millie,” “Into the Woods,” and “Flora the Red Menace.”

 His most recent publication is a review of Philip Salim Francis’s book, “When Art Disrupts Religion: Aesthetic Experience and the Evangelical Mind” in PRS: Performance, Religion, and Spirituality.